Zoffa15/OncoSurvNet-Multi-Omics-Survival-Modeling-in-Breast-Cancer/README.md

 ## Project Overview

-OncoSurvNet is a translational AI framework for survival modeling in breast cancer using multi-omics data from TCGA (via cBioPortal).
+OncoSurvNet is a translational ML framework for survival modeling in breast cancer using multi-omics data from TCGA (via cBioPortal).

 The project integrates:

-RNA-seq expression (Z-scored)
+* RNA-seq expression (Z-scored)

-Somatic mutation profiles
+* Somatic mutation profiles

-Clinical survival outcomes
+* Clinical survival outcomes

 It implements: